 Stereotyped by the colour of their skin, the unjustified killings of these four males has left the Black community asking, “who is worthy of justice?”
 A new documentary film, “Out in the Night” explores this question, in another example of the U.S. injustice system.

 In August of 2006, seven young Black lesbians from Newark, New Jersey visited New York’s Greenwich Village for a night out.
-The seven women were hanging out in front of the IFC Center movie theater when Duane Buckle, a man selling DVDs, propositioned Patreese.
+The seven women were hanging out in front of the IFC Center movie theatre when Duane Buckle, a man selling DVDs, propositioned Patreese.
 His advances were turned down with a confident response of “I’m gay”.
 Displeased, Buckle proceeded to taunt the group of women, shouting homonegative and derogatory statements such as “dyke bitch”, “I’ll fuck you straight sweetheart”.

 His displeasure would turn physical, Buckle attacked the group of women.
 In the heat of defending themselves, Buckle would be stabbed, and the seven women would end their night out on a bus ride to Rikers’ Island.
 The women facing assault and gang assault charges were offered lesser sentences if they took a plea deal.
 Three of them did, but four stood their ground, having faith in the justice system, rejected the plea offer.
 Patreese Johnson, Renata Hill, Venice Brown and Terrain Dandridge would receive various incarceration sentences ranging from three to eleven years and become known as the New Jersey Four.